AUTOMATIC1111/stable-diffusion-webui/Custom-Images-Filename-Name-and-Subdirectory.md

 tip: you can use extra characters inside `<Format>` for punctuation, such as `_ -`

 If `<TimeZone>` is blank or invalid, it will use the default system time zone

+If `batch size` is 1 the [batch_number] along with the previous segment of text will not be added to filename

+If `batch size` x `batch count` is 1 the [generation_number] along with the previous segment of text will not be added to filename

 The Prompts and Style used for the above `[prompt]` examples